-- 2.1.
+- 1. Goals - 1.1.
+Increase the participation in the events involved in the Series described below and in the discipline. - 1.2.
+Promote the discipline to the media. - 1.3.
+Promote excellence in equitation and all other technical aspects of the discipline. - 1.4.
+Provide a competition structure which, by virtue of the rating, assists in the development of younger and/or less experienced riders, encourages the continued participation of older and/or more experienced riders, and also the further development of elite and potentially elite riders. - 2.
+Principles - 2.1.
 The term "Series" refers to a number of competitions held successively at different events leading to a final classification, or to qualify horses and/or combinations for a final event or competition.
 These General and Series Conditions shall be deemed to be Regulations for the purposes of General Regulations 100.6 & 101.9. - 2.2.
-A Series cannot commence before 1st August and must conclude at the final event ("Final") as defined in 2.4 below. - 2.3.
+A Summer Series cannot commence before 1st August and must conclude at the Summer Series final event ("Final") which will be no later than the 30th of April. - 2.3.
 The Series may be restricted to horses or ponies and/or different categories of competitors.
 These qualifications will be specified in the particular conditions of each Series. - 2.4.
 A Final event for each Series competition will be named as the last Series event each season by the ESNZ Jumping Board. - 2.5.
-There are two levels of series classes: Premier and Grand Prix Level. - 2.6.
-The Show Dates Card will be the Official Calendar.
+There are two levels of Summer Series classes: Premier and Grand Prix Level. - 2.6.
+The Show Dates Card will be the Official Jumping Summers Series Calendar.
 The show rating cannot be increased, or series competitions altered, unless it is amended by ESNZ Jumping and published on the ESNZ Website. - 2.7.
 Only one competition at each event will qualify for points in each Series (subject to any exception approved by the ESNZ Jumping Board which must be published on the ESNZ Website in advance). - 2.8.
 Only in extraordinary circumstances will events or competitions be amended or deleted from the Series (other than pursuant to the Series Conditions exceptions referred to immediately above).
-Those possible exceptions will only be implemented with the permission of the ESNZ Jumping Board and after publication on the ESNZ Website. - 2.9.
-Riders gaining first round faults of 12 or more do not gain points in ANY series.
-At the national champs this applies B and D rounds.
+Those possible exceptions will only be implemented with the permission of the ESNZ Jumping Board and after publication on the ESNZ Website.

+- 2.9.
+Riders gaining first round faults of 12 or more do not gain points in ANY Series.
+At the national champs this applies B and D rounds. - 3.
+Points